-Calamari is squid, and most often you’ll find it on restaurant menus, with the rounds and tentacles served as a fried appetizer with a dipping sauce.
+Calamari is squid, and most often you’ll find it on restaurant menus with the rounds and tentacles served as a fried appetizer with a dipping sauce.
 I bought a calamari steak, which is a center-cut from the mantles of a large squid.
 Ironically, it’s called “steak” due to its square shape and meaty texture.

 Where Can I Find Calamari Steaks?

-What is the Texture of Calamari Steak?
+What is the Texture?

-How Long Does a Calamari Steak Need to Cook?
+How Long Does it Cook?